 Jimmy Muir is a hard-drinking brewery worker in the city of Sheffield, with an arrogant lack of respect for authority.
 His entire life has been orientated by football and he possesses the potential, but has never had the courage or discipline to make anything of it.
 Jimmy is spotted by Ken Jackson, whilst playing for his pub team.
 Ken is the manager of Hallam football club, a local non-league team.
 After continually playing brilliantly for Hallam, Jimmy gets offered a trial at Sheffield United.
 The evening before the trial he gets drunk, and wakes up feeling very rough.
 Consequently he fails to impress the Sheffield United manager.
 Jimmy then has to consider his future and his choices and if he has the self discipline to succeed!
 Written by

 Joe Elliot, the lead singer of UK rock band Def Leppard (who were formed in Sheffield in 1978), was asked to audition for the role of Sean Bean's brother in the film but couldn't due to other commitments.
 Instead he penned two tunes for the soundtrack.
 "When Saturday Comes" and "Jimmys' Theme".
 See more

-Performed by Tony Hadley See more
+by Joe Elliott See more